deepstreamIO/deepstream.io-website/content/tutorials/20-core/70-datasync/60-storing-data/index.md

 Equally, a lot of cache / database protocols are designed for use within a trusted environment and therefor unencrypted.
 If your database lives outside of your network, make sure to use TLS or choose a service that offers a VPN.

 ## Downloading and installing connectors
 deepstream connectors are available for many popular databases and caches and we're constantly looking to expand the selection.
-You can find an overview of available connectors on the [download page](/install/).
+You can find an overview of available connectors on the [tutorials page](/tutorials/).
 Connectors can be installed via deepstream's commandline interface, using the `cache` or `storage` keyword, e.g.

 ```bash
 deepstream install cache redis